 Criticism is something that many bosses find easier to give than to receive.
 The fear that you’ll be told something you don’t want to hear, or make someone react negatively means that it’s often easier to avoid it altogether.

-Initially featuring in the Harvard Business Review, the study by the Cambridge Judge Business School - which included the research of 225 people working in creative jobs in Korea and a lab experiment involving 365 undergraduates - revealed that negative feedback actually alerts the recipient to a “creativity-standard gap”, prompting them to pay heightened attention to what they need to do to improve.
+The study by the Cambridge Judge Business School - which included the research of 225 people working in creative jobs in Korea and a lab experiment involving 365 undergraduates - revealed that negative feedback actually alerts the recipient to a “creativity-standard gap”, prompting them to pay heightened attention to what they need to do to improve.

 Better “task-strategies” are employed as a means of closing that gap, co-author Yeun Joon Kim found, especially when the criticism is levelled from junior as well as senior colleagues.